-- Approves \$16 million General Fund ongoing to provide grants to universities and colleges to operate Health Professions Career Opportunity Programs. - Approves \$45.5 million General Fund one-time to support training efforts for certified nursing assistants (CNAs), including: 1) \$40.5 million for CNA startup programs, scholarships and stipends; and 2) \$5 million for a CNA certification training pilot program based on the Healthcare Career Pathway program. - Approves \$10.5 million General Fund one-time to pilot the California Medicine Scholars Program, which would enable a statewide pathway to medicine to prepare California community college students for careers as primary care physicians in underserved communities. - Approves 58 positions and \$11.2 million in 2021-22, 106 positions and \$24.5 million in 2022-23, 123 positions and \$27.3 million in 2023-24, and annually thereafter from the California Health Data and Planning Fund to establish the Office of Health Care Affordability. - Approves trailer bill, nine positions and total expenditure authority of \$6.3 million, from various fund sources, in 2021-22 and 13 positions and \$3.9 million annually thereafter to recast and reorganize OSHPD into the Department of Health Care Access and Information (HCAI).
+- Approves \$16 million General Fund ongoing to provide grants to universities and colleges to operate Health Professions Career Opportunity Programs. - Approves \$55.5 million General Fund one-time to support training efforts for certified nursing assistants (CNAs), including the following: - 1. \$40 million for CNA startup programs, scholarships and stipends - 2. \$10 million for the CA Workforce Development Board to provide grants for local CNA training programs - 3. \$5 million for CNA certification training pilot program based on the Healthcare Career Pathway program - 4. \$500,000 for online CNA training and collaboration to be developed through community colleges - Approves \$10.5 million General Fund one-time to pilot the California Medicine Scholars Program, which would enable a statewide pathway to medicine to prepare California community college students for careers as primary care physicians in underserved communities. - Adopts modified placeholder trailer bill and approves 58 positions and \$11.2 million in 2021-22, 106 positions and \$24.5 million in 2022-23, 123 positions and \$27.3 million in 2023-24, and annually thereafter from the California Health Data and Planning Fund to establish the Office of Health Care Affordability. - Approves placeholder trailer bill, nine positions and total expenditure authority from various fund sources of \$6.3 million in 2021-22 and 13 positions and \$3.9 million annually thereafter to recast and reorganize the Office into the Department of Health Care Access and Information (HCAI).
 The reorganization includes transferring the Office of Rural Health and the J-1 Visa Waiver Program from DHCS to the new department.